 Hi.
 I’m Tom.
 I make films and public programs.
 Infographics, photography, and I write, too.
 Plus, I teach stuff about media-making.

-In fact, that’s me with a Eurasian Eagle-owl in a National Park Service standard-issue Smokey Bear hat during a Junior Ranger program about birds.
+In fact, that’s me with a Eurasian eagle-owl in a National Park Service standard-issue Smokey Bear hat during a Junior Ranger program about birds.

 Three and a Half Short Lessons About Organic Chemistry (Chemistry Shorts)